 Are DAOs Plutocratic?

 Maybe it would be foolish to relinquish control to DAOs given their decentralized and viral nature.
-One big fear is that they will turn into plutocracy because these protocols often use various forms of staking or coin voting.
+One big fear is that they will lean towards plutocracy, or ruled by the wealthiest, because these protocols often use various forms of staking or coin voting.

 To describe staking oversimplistically, each coin equals one vote on some decision and usually there is some kind of penalty or reward for your decisions depending on if they were good or bad for the system.
-Therefore the richer you are the more influence you have over a decision.
+Therefore the richer you are, the more influence you have over a decision.
+But each good decision you made to grow richer also benefited the overall system.
 Perhaps they could be worse than what we have now.

 There are many fears people have about current and future blockchain governance systems.
 Especially those that involve staking schemes.
 Here I am using the terms “staking” and “governance” very loosely to refer to consensus algorithms, formal on-chain governance, and any decision making systems that run on a blockchain such as a DAO.